tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 std::uc::utf_iterator<std::uc::format::utf8, std::uc::format::utf32, std::vector<int>::iterator>
 ```

-That is, the adapting iterator that `as_char32_t` is gone.
-This makes using
+That is, the adapting iterator that `as_char32_t` uses is gone.
+This makes
-`as_char32_t` more efficient, when used in conjunction with `as_utfN`.
+using `as_char32_t` more efficient, when used in conjunction with `as_utfN`.
 If `utf_iterator`'s `I` were required to be a `utf_iter`, this optimization
 would not work.

 ### Why `utf_iterator` is not a nested type within `utf_view`

-Most user will use views most of the time.
+Most users will use views most of the time.
 However, it can be useful to use
 iterators some of the time.
 For example, say I wanted to track some
 user-visible cursor within some bit of text.
 If I wanted to represent that
 cursor independently from the view within which it is found, it can be awkward